Magda-Szymanska/sql_and_excel/excel/calculations.md

-*Disclaimer: The order of queries may differ from the SQL version.
-It's due to the usage of pivot tables which had already included the desired information.*
+*Disclaimer: Due to usage of pivot tables, which had already included the desired information, the order of queries may differ from the SQL version.*

 ___